 |Understand the batteries of your wheelchair

 Airlines around the world have different safety policies for how batteries are handled or stored.
-This is based on type of batteries – wet, dry, lithium etc.
+This is based on the type of batteries – wet, dry, lithium etc.

 Policies and procedures are different from airline to airline and they must be complied with.
-You might be required to fill proper documentation prior to checking in your mobility scooter or power wheelchair.
+You might be required to fill in proper documentation prior to checking in your mobility scooter or power wheelchair.

 |Ask for real proof from accommodation owners

-While booking a hotel or a home stay, please ensure that the room you will be staying in, will be wheelchair friendly.
+While booking a hotel or a homestay, please ensure that the room you will be staying in will be wheelchair friendly.

-Before you do the booking, reach out to the hotel staff or the owner of the home stay and ask them to send you few pictures of the room.
+Before you make the booking, reach out to the hotel staff or the owner of the home stay and ask them to send you few pictures of the room.
 Do this even if there are pictures online.